-Les Troyens, or The Trojans, a French grand opera in five acts, is based loosely on the history of the Trojan War although the libretto was written by Berlioz himself from Virgil’s epic poem the Aeneid.
-With a score was composed between 1856 and 1858, it is another opera based on Greek history and mythology that best exemplifies the art form.
+Les Troyens, or The Trojans, a French grand opera in five acts, is based loosely on the history of the Trojan War, although the libretto was written by Berlioz himself from Virgil’s epic poem the Aeneid.
+With a score composed between 1856 and 1858, it is another opera based on Greek history and mythology, and one that best exemplifies the art form.

-Featuring characters such as Priam, Hector and Andromache, it is a triumph of spectacle that brings Ancient Greece back to vivid life.
+Featuring characters such as Priam, Hector and Andromache, it is a triumph of spectacle that brings Ancient Greece vividly back to life.

 “Alessandro,” by Handel

 Alessandro, an opera based on the extraordinary life of Alexander the Great, was composed by George Frideric Handel in 1726 for the Royal Academy of Music.
 Paolo Rolli’s libretto is based on the story of Ortensio Mauro’s “La superbia d’Alessandro.”
 This was the first time the famous singers Faustina Bordoni and Francesca Cuzzoni appeared together in one of Handel’s operas.
 The original cast also included Francesco Bernardi, who was known as Senesino.

 Handel’s opera received its first performance on May 5, 1726 at the King’s Theatre, London and was reportedly received “with great applause.”